Chocobozzz/PeerTube/README.md

 In this mode, the server will run requests between instances more quickly, the videos duration are limited to a few seconds.

-To develop on the server side (server files are automatically compiled when we modify them and the server restarts automatically too):
+To develop on the server-side (server files are automatically compiled when we modify them and the server restarts automatically too):

     $ npm run dev:server